Che Kung: Life

 Che Kung was a native of Nanchang, in Jiangxi Province of China.
 As a military commander, he saved the southern regions of China from destruction and disorder.
-Also, he appeared in many villagers dreams who were suffering from a plague at that time.
+Also, he appeared in many villagers' dreams who were suffering from a plague at that time.
 After the plague was over, the villagers believed that Che Kung had miraculously saved them from the terrible plague.
-Taoists regarded him as a Deity due to his miracles and blessings.
+Taoists regarded him as a deity because of his miracles and blessings.
 Inside a temple of Che Kung, pinwheels can always be found next to his effigy.
 It is believed that the one who rotates the pinwheel at a certain direction can receive good luck.
-The Birthday of Che Kung is celebrated on the second day of Chinese New Year.
+The Birthday of Che Kung is the second day of Chinese New Year, though often celebrated on the third.